MP for Bristol North West

 Minister for Intergovernmental Relations

-Darren Jones is the Labour (Co-op) MP for Bristol North West, first elected in 2017.
-He currently holds senior government roles as Minister for Intergovernmental Relations, Chancellor of the Duchy of Lancaster, and Minister of State (Chief Secretary to the Prime Minister) from September 2025, after previously serving as Chief Secretary to the Treasury.
-He has also served on numerous parliamentary committees throughout his career.
+Darren Jones is the Labour and Co‑operative MP for Bristol North West, first elected in 2017.
+He currently serves as Minister for Intergovernmental Relations, and also holds the roles of Chancellor of the Duchy of Lancaster and Chief Secretary to the Prime Minister.
+He has previously held senior Treasury roles and has served on a range of parliamentary committees.

-Declared financial interests include donations and other support for activities as an MP (two entries) and miscellaneous interests (one entry).
+He has declared three financial interests: two related to donations and other support (including loans) for activities as an MP, and one miscellaneous entry.

 Generated 21 February 2026